waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - A rock is a disguised ladder that requires a Clefairy in the party.
     - The Hiker is thirsty and needs a drink item.
     - An un-revived fossil can be acquired by fishing inside Mt.
 Moon.
-    - The Rocket Grunt will accept a thematically 'fossil' Pokémon like Marowak.
     - The Pokémon Tower is a red herring for the fossil quest.
     - Interacting with the second Rocket Grunt on B2F at (30, 18) will open a new path or provide a clue.
 (Result: Failed.)
     - Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - Speaking to the Old Man in Viridian City will influence an NPC in Mt.
 Moon.
 (Result: Failed.)
     - The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
 (Result: Failed.
 Dialogue unchanged.)
     - The Hiker on 1F will move if the Poké Flute is used near him.
 (Result: Failed.
 Item use had no effect.)

-# VII.
-Future Agent & Tool Ideas
-- **Wild Battle Automator:** A tool that analyzes the active opponent in a wild battle and automatically selects the most effective move from the player's active Pokémon's moveset.
-This would streamline grinding and traversal through high-encounter areas.
-- **Event Trigger Tile:** Some tiles, when stepped on, can trigger a scripted event or dialogue, such as the entrance fee tile in the Pewter Museum of Science.
-These are not visually distinct from normal ground tiles.
-- **ground:** Standard walkable tile.
-- **impassable:** Walls and other obstacles that cannot be walked on.
-- **steps:** Allows movement between 'ground' and 'elevated_ground' tiles.
     - The Rocket Grunt will accept the revived HELIX fossil Pokémon (Omanyte), but only if it is fainted.
 (Result: Failed.
 Dialogue unchanged.)